SergioSJS/Food11_Tech_Report/README.md

 ### AlexNet

-We modified a version of AlexNet, found on [Heuritech Github](https://github.com/heuritech/convnets-keras).
-Before use, the ImageNet weights must be [downloaded](http://files.heuritech.com/weights/alexnet_weights.h5).
+We modified a TensorFlow version of AlexNet, found on [Heuritech Github](https://github.com/heuritech/convnets-keras).
+To the feature extraction work, the ImageNet weights must be [downloaded](http://files.heuritech.com/weights/alexnet_weights.h5).

-> Download the *weights* and put it on same directory of source-code.
+> Put it on same directory of source-code.

 ## Running